 A wide range of measures will secure additional outcomes for the environment, but are not linked to specific improvements in element status by 2021 because there is insufficient confidence about the scale of improvement.
-This includes measures for eel passage, measures to protect drinking waters and improve bathing waters and measures to modify the flow and sediment regime where it is affected by impoundment for regulating the Dee and can be demonstrated to be beneficial for key features.
+This includes measures for eel passage, measures to protect drinking waters and improve bathing waters and measures to improve river habitat and flow regime where it is affected by impoundment for public water supply.

-In Wales, we will publish the water company programme on Water Watch Wales.
+We plan to publish the water company programme on Water Watch Wales.